Thank you everyone for making 2025 such a special memorial.

 Click play to watch the short video from 2024.

-Geordie philanthropist, Brian Burnie, has organised an epic 21-mile walk from Newcastle to Sunderland to mark VJ Day and honour all Far East PoW’s and the memory of his “great friend” Len Gibson – Join us, Sunday 15th August 2025.
+Geordie philanthropist, Brian Burnie, has organised an epic walk from to mark VJ Day and honour all Far East PoW’s – Join us, Friday 15th August 2025.

 For ALL Far East Prisoners of War and our dear friend Len Gibson (BEM)